State Treasurer Chairs Two Boards

 - The Washington State Investment Board (SIB) manages investments of 17 retirement plans for public sector workers including teachers and other school workers, law enforcement, firefighters, and judges.
 The board also oversees 18 more public investment funds for programs in industrial insurance, higher education, and developmental disabilities.
 (Agendas/Meetings).

-- The Guaranteed Education Tuition (GET) program is the state’s tax-advantaged “529” plan to help families save for college.
+- The Committee on Advanced Tuition Payment and College Savings (WA529 Committee).
+The Guaranteed Education Tuition (GET) program is the state’s tax-advantaged “529” plan to help families save for college.
 (Committee; Meetings).
+WA529 includes the Guaranteed Education Tuition (GET) and the DreamAhead College Investment Plan programs.

 - The Washington State Housing Finance Commission works to grow housing access and affordability, and expand availability of high-quality community services.
 (Meetings).